Beauséjour (electoral district): Political history

-Future Governor General of Canada Roméo LeBlanc represented Beauséjour from 1972 to 1984.
+Former Governor General of Canada Roméo LeBlanc represented Beauséjour from 1972 to 1984.
 His son, Dominic LeBlanc, is its current MP.

-Future Prime Minister Jean Chrétien represented Beauséjour for a short time in the early 1990s after he won the Liberal leadership.
+Former Prime Minister Jean Chrétien represented Beauséjour for a short time in the early 1990s after he won the Liberal leadership.
 Chrétien did not have a seat in the House of Commons at the time, and the sitting MP stepped down to allow him to run in a by-election.

 Since its creation, the riding has voted Liberal in every election except 1997, when it elected Angela Vautour of the New Democratic Party.
 Vautour switched to the Progressive Conservatives midway through her term, and was defeated in 2000.

 Federal riding associations

 Riding associations are the local branches of the national political parties:

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament: